TelemetryDeck/docs/guides/flutter-setup.md

 ## Custom Server

-A very small subset of our customers will want to use a custom signal ingestion server or a custom proxy server.
+A tiny subset of our customers will want to use a custom signal ingestion server or a custom proxy server.
 To do so, you can pass the URL of the custom server to the `TelemetryManagerConfiguration`:

 ```swift
 Telemetrydecksdk.start(TelemetryManagerConfiguration(